bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 ```

 ### Zero or one time(?)

-Zero or one time.
-The pattern may not occur or it may occur once.

 ```py
 txt = '''I am not sure if there is a convention how to write the word e-mail.